0xbradc/RaspberryPiSetupMac/README.md

 # Other Useful Pieces of Information
-1. In order to send an entire folder through SSH, perform the following command.
+1. In order to send an entire directory/folder through SSH, perform the following command.
   ```
-  scp -r /path/to/local/dir pi@raspberrypi.local:/path/to/remote/dir
+  scp -r path/to/local/dir pi@raspberrypi.local:/path/to/remote/dir
   ```